 This might appear to be a minor anecdote, but don’t tell any Marseillais that.
 To date, the Paris Saint-Germain Football Club has never won the Champions League, making the victory all that much sweeter.

-Paris St Germain, with its deeper pockets and superstars like Mbappé and Neymar, are knocking on the door however.
+Paris St Germain, with much deeper pockets and many a superstar, are knocking on the door, however.

 Today, other than in football, the rivalry is mostly peaceful.
 Each city has its own personality and culture.
-Paris is the richer city and the capital.
+Paris is the richer city and the capital of France.
 A lot of young Marseillais come to Paris for university, find jobs, spouses, etc. and never go back.

-Industry and jobs are concentrated around Paris, leaving Marseille much poorer as the educated move away.
+Industry and jobs are concentrated around Paris, leaving Marseille much poorer as the educated classes move away.
 This is slowly changing as Paris becomes overpriced, and companies are looking for cost savings and improved quality of life to attract employees.
+For more details, see a comparison of the cost of living between Marseille and Paris.

 |Population||– The capital and 1st city of France||– 2nd largest city in France|